 - 3.1 We carefully consider, and review annually, the training needs of our staff to ensure that suitable staff are trained and experienced to carry out first aid duties in our school.
-In particular, we consider the following skills and experiences:- - · Reliability, communication and disposition, - Aptitude and ability to absorb new knowledge and learn new skills. - Ability to cope with stressful and physically demanding emergency procedures, - Normal duties are such that they may be left to go immediately and rapidly to an emergency, and - Need to maintain normal operations with minimum disruption to teaching and learning. - 3.2 First aiders in our school have all undertaken appropriate training.
-They have a qualification in either First Aid at work (FAW, 3 days or 18 hours) or Emergency First Aid at work (EFAW, 1 day or 4-6 hours) or Emergency Paediatric First Aid (EPFA, 1 day or 4-6 hours).
+In particular, we consider the following skills and experiences:- - Reliability, communication and disposition, - Aptitude and ability to absorb new knowledge and learn new skills, - Ability to cope with stressful and physically demanding emergency procedures, - Normal duties are such that they may be left to go immediately and rapidly to an emergency, and - Need to maintain normal operations with minimum disruption to teaching and learning. - 3.2 First aiders in our school have all undertaken appropriate training.
+They have a qualification in: - Paediatric First Aid (PFA, 2 day face to face or blended)

 EYFS paediatric first aiders hold a clearly recognised certificate or a renewal (minimum of 12 hours tuition).
 Before the certificates expire, first aiders need to undertake a requalification course as appropriate, to obtain another three-year certificate.

-In relation to the FAW/EFAW/EPFA training courses, providers will follow the current guidelines issued by Resuscitation Council (UK) October 2015. - 3.3 Training will be updated every three years and will not be allowed to expire before retraining has been achieved. - 3.4 The need for ongoing refresher training for any staff will be carefully reviewed each year to ensure staff basic skills are up-to-date, although we are aware that this is not mandatory.
+In relation to the FAW/EFAW/EPFA training courses, providers will follow the current guidelines issued by Resuscitation Council (UK) October 2015.

+- 3.3 Training will be updated every three years and will not be allowed to expire before retraining has been achieved. - 3.4 The need for ongoing refresher training for any staff will be carefully reviewed each year to ensure staff basic skills are up-to-date, although we are aware that this is not mandatory.
 Annual three hour basic skills updates in between formal training are recommended to keep staff up to date.
+Online annual refresher training is available on My Cognita.